Oakley-class lifeboat: The 48ft 6in Oakley

-After five years production of the 37ft boat, the RNLI decided to extend the water ballast self-righting principal to a larger boat suitable for slipway launching and lying afloat.
+After five years production of the 37-foot boat, the RNLI decided to extend the water ballast self-righting principal to a larger boat suitable for slipway launching and lying afloat.
 In 1962 a prototype boat was built, 48-01 Earl and Countess Howe (ON 968) and in appearance it resembled an extended with a long tapering superstructure running forward from an aft cockpit which was covered, but open to the stern.
 The boat's water ballast system used 23/4 tons of water compared to 11/2 tons in the smaller boats.
 Power came from two 110 bhp Gardner 6LX six cylinder diesel engines, the redesigned and uprated version of the engine fitted to the last ten 52ft class boats.
 Displacing 29 tons and built at a cost of £40,000, RNLB The Earl and Countess Howe (ON 968) was the first RNLI lifeboat to be built with radar installed and went on station at in February 1963.

 It was four years before further examples were built, by which time a major redesign of the superstructure had resulted in the Mk.
 II version.
 In this an enclosed wheelhouse was positioned amidships, accessed by sliding doors on either side at the forward end.
 Behind the wheelhouse was an aft cabin which could accommodate a loaded stretcher.
 Initially, radio aerials were rigged between the foremast and a bipod mast at the back of the aft cabin, on the roof of which the radar scanner was mounted on a pylon.
 Later, the masts were removed and twin pole aerials fitted to the aft cabin just behind the wheelhouse with a small tripod mast fitted to the wheelhouse roof. went on station at in March 1967, followed by RNLB James and Catherine Macfarlane (ON 989) which took up duties at in July 1967.